 As the name implies, a semi-automatic washing machine requires some amount of manual work.
-You can’t completely rely on the machine to do its job from start till the end on its own, as you will have to manually transfer the clothes to the drying tub.
+You can’t completely rely on the machine to do its job from start to end on its own, as you will have to manually transfer the clothes from the washing tub to the drying tub.

 How Does Semi-Automatic Washing Machine Work?

 A semi-automatic machine is equipped with two tubs namely a washing tub and a drying tub.
 It requires the user to fill a certain amount of water in it either via a pipe or bucket.
 You are then required to add detergent as well.